Trowell services: Food

-On Sunday 9 July 1967, Long Eaton took 27 visitors from its twin town of Romorantin-Lanthenay, in France, for lunch in the main restaurant, followed by a visit to Charnwood Forest and Melbourne Hall.
 Manageresses completed two-year catering and hotel management courses at Clarendon College of Further Education.

 Buildings

 It had 60 petrol pumps, a post office, a RAC station, a police station, with Robin Hood shields in the entrance.
 There was a business conference building for up to 250 people.
 The car parks were for 400 vehicles.
 It was managed from Trowell Hall.

-Use in aviation

-The services are also a Visual Reference and Reporting Point for general aviation traffic entering East Midlands Airport controlled airspace from the north.
+Renovation

+On 7 April 1988 health minister Edwina Currie opened the new Country Kitchen, costing £750,000, built over 10 weeks by Simons of Lincoln.
+At the opening, Edwina Currie said that British Rail coffee was too expensive.

+In April 1989 the Granada services were refurbished.
+A 'Business Point' centre opened on 4 April 1989.

+Nottinghamshire County Council opened a Tourist Information Centre, on the northbound side, on 31 March 1991.
+A English Tourist Network Automation (ETNA) computer was installed in April 1992.